scionproto/scion/topology/README.md

 Brief description of sections in .topo files

-The 'defaults' section describes configuration that applies to all ASes, like zookeeper information.

 The 'ASes' section describes all the ASes in a topology.
 You can specify different attributes like Core, MTU, certificate issuer and number of services among other things.